atienzamaan/-MeXE402_Midterm_Atienza-Manalo/README.md

 <h2 align="center"> <small>FIGURE 4.1:EDUCATION AND JOB TITLE</small> </h2>

 In Figure 4.1, the analysis focused on identifying reference values from numerical to non-numerical categories.
-While Gender was excluded due to its limited numerical range, Job Title and Education Level were chosen as they provide a more diverse set of reference value.
+While Gender was excluded due to its limited numerical range.
+Job title and education level were chosen as they provide a more diverse set of reference value.

+### **4. Coding the cleaned  **

 <h2 align="center">